stypcanto/stypcanto/README.md

 };
 ```

-An enthusiastic advocate of innovation and a lover of teamwork. 💡🤝 Although I am a Telecommunications Engineer by profession, one of my greatest passions is web development, both on the Front-end and Back-end.
+An enthusiastic advocate of innovation and a lover of teamwork. 💡🤝 Although I am a Telecommunications Engineer by profession, one of my greatest passions is web development,  in the Front-end and now I'm learning too much in the Back-end

 In my portfolio, you will find a collection of projects that I have developed during my time at university.
 These projects reflect my ideas and experience in the technology industry.